-Bake Like a Chef (at sea level)
+Bake Like a Chef

 If you don’t care for cardamom, just substitute cinnamon in the streusel.
 I have a fondness for cardamom, a spice used in a lot of Indian food, and use it in all kinds of desserts and breads.

 Most of you live at sea level, I’m willing to bet.
 It’s much drier at 7000 feet where I live and bake, requiring an increase in moisture in most baked goods up here.
-Likewise, because of the difference in air pressure at higher altitudes versus sea level, chemical leaveners have to be adjusted to prevent cakes and breads from exploding in the oven.
+Likewise, because of the difference in air pressure at higher altitudes versus sea level, chemical leaveners are adjusted to prevent cakes and breads from exploding in the oven.
 If you want to bake up a loaf of this luscious bread at sea level, here are the super-easy adjustments you’ll want to make:

 - Reduce the heavy cream in the Scone Bread to 1 cup.
 No adjustments are needed for the cream in the streusel.

 - Eliminate the extra egg white, and just use 1 large egg.